 Building and Development on PEI

-When do I need a development (building) and change of use permit?
+When do I need a development (building permit) and change of use permit?

-A permit is needed for any of the folllowing:
+A permit is needed for any of the following:

 - new structures, including buildings, mobile homes, and mini homes;